-Cover Sheet Plaintiff(s) or Petitioner(s) Names: Location of Plaintiff(s)/Petitioner(s) (city/state): (If this is a multi-plaintiff case, pursuant to RCFC 20(a), please use a separate sheet to list additional plaintiffs ) - Name of the attorney of record (See RCFC 83.1(c)): Contact information for pro se plaintiff/petitioner or atto orney of record: Post Office Box: Street Address: City-State-ZIP: Telephone & Facsimile Numbers: E-mail Address: Is the attorney of record admitted to the Court of Federa Nature of Suit Code: Al Claims Bar? - Select only one (three digit) nature-of-suit code from the attached sheet.
-See attached sheet for three-digit codes.
-If number 213 is used, please identify partnership or partnership group: Number of Claims Involved: Amount Claimed: \$Use estimate if specific amount is not pleaded.
-Bid Protest: ¢ Indicate approximate dollar amount of procurement at is Was this action preceded by the filing of a protest before the GAO? □ Yes □ No If yes, was a decision on the merits rendered? □ Yes □ No Takings Case: Specify Location of Property (city/state): Vaccine Case: Date of Vaccination: Related Case:

-Is this case directly related to any pending or previous cases?
+Plaintiff(s) or Petitioner(s) Names: Location of Plaintiff(s)/Petitioner(s) (city/state): (If this is a multi-plaintiff case, pursuant to RCFC 20(a), please use a separate sheet to list additional plaintiffs.)
+Name of the attorney of record (See RCFC 83.1(c)): Firm Name: Contact information for pro se plaintiff/petitioner or attorney of record: Post Office Box: Street Address: City-State-ZIP: Telephone & Facsimile Numbers: E-mail Address: Is the attorney of record admitted to the Court of Federal Claims Bar? □ Yes □ No Nature of Suit Code: Select only one (three digit) nature-of-suit code from the Agency Identification Code: Number of Claims Involved: attached sheet.
+Amount Claimed: \$Use estimate if specific amount is not pleaded.
+Bid Protest Case (required for NOS 138 and 140): Indicate approximate dollar amount of procurement at issue: \$ Is plaintiff a small business? □ Yes □ No Was this action preceded by the filing of a □ Yes □ No protest before the GAO?
+If yes, was a decision on the merits rendered? \Box Yes \Box No Income Tax (Partnership) Case: Identify partnership or partnership group: Takings Case: Specify Location of Property (city/state): Vaccine Case: Date of Vaccination: Related Case: Is this case directly related to any pending or previously filed □ Yes □ No case(s) in the United States Court of Federal Claims?
 If yes, you are required to file a separate notice of directly related case(s).
 See RCFC 40.2.